BharathS11/r-fpga-challenge/.github/PULL_REQUEST_TEMPLATE.md

       Feel free to write a little bit about how it's been going here.

 - [ ] This pull request is an actual change request to the repo
     - Please add the `actual` label to the PR.
+Also, please make sure that your branch has `actual` in the name (e.g. `actual-add-chisel`), or else CI won't work correctly.